flet-dev/flet/sdk/python/packages/flet/src/flet/fastapi/README.md

 ### Environment variables

-`FLET_UPLOAD_SECRET_KEY` - secret key to sign upload requests.
+`FLET_SECRET_KEY` - secret key to sign upload requests.
 Must be set if upload directory is configured.

 `FLET_SESSION_TIMEOUT` - the number of seconds to keep session alive after user has disconnected.
 Default is 3,600 seconds.